Los Angeles, California, 2019

 Inspired by nature, River will carve out its own path.

 Director Carl E. Smith has organized and produced exhibitions and other art events in California and internationally for the past two decades.
 Smith opened his first gallery in the Czech Republic 15 years ago, curating young artists into their first exhibitions.
-He has advocated for artists on commercial and fine art platforms between Prague, his hometown of Laguna Beach and subsequently, CES Gallery, in Downtown LA—all with the intention of fostering artistic vision.
+He has advocated for artists on commercial and fine art platforms between Prague, his hometown of Laguna Beach and subsequently, CES Gallery, in Downtown LA—all with the intention of fostering artistic vision and creating community.
 He is passionate about art and is dedicated to helping emerging artists through the crucial first stages of their careers, while providing more established artists with unique opportunities.

 Smith specializes in art and design.
 He has worked in a multitude of mediums across a variety of industry sectors.
 Outside of River, he currently works as an art director, designer and lecturer.
 Smith is the Chair of the Contemporary Circle at the Laguna Art Museum.